Chart Color Schemes

 Merrimac has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings consistent with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Based on projected demographic shifts, Merrimac is expected to experience above median population growth for Australia's regional areas, with a projected increase of 1,418 persons by 2041, reflecting an overall rise of 19.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Based on projected demographic shifts, the area is expected to grow by 1,418 persons to reach a population of approximately 8,795 by 2041, reflecting an increase of around 19.1% over the 17-year period.

 Frequently Asked Questions - Population